UTLC alliance signs new Europe-China multimodal agreement

 Eurasian rail freight corridor alliance The United Transport and Logistics Company (UTLC), has moved to strengthen the future of Europe-China freight transports by forging a new deal with a group of multimodal operators.

 The Memorandum of Understanding (MoU) brings together JSC Russian Railways, the National Union Belarusian Railway and Kazakhstan Temir Zholy with SNCF Logistics’ multimodal arm, Forwardis.
 The agreement was signed in Paris by Alexey Grom, CEO of UTLC, and Edouard Laverny, General Director of Forwardis’ Rail Freight and Multimodal Transportation unit.

-The stakeholders will cooperate in the field of intermodal transportation between Europe and China, by offering to their clients a steady, complete and competitive range of services.
+The stakeholders will cooperate in the field of intermodal transportation between Europe and China, by offering their clients a competitive range of services.
 This agreement rubber-stamps an important partnership between Russian Railways Group (RZD Group) and French National Railways Group (SNCF), and, from a broader perspective, gives further impetus to the development of Eurasian freight corridors.